 Three faults in Colorado have received sufficient study to be included in the USGS National Seismic (Earthquake) Hazard Map, and are listed as being capable of generating earthquakes of 7.0 magnitude, or greater.
 There are many more faults in the state that could probably generate significant earthquakes, but have not received sufficient study, or documentation, to be included in the hazard map.
 With our current state of knowledge, it is not possible to predict when or where, the next large earthquake might occur in Colorado.

-The latest recording traces from some of our seismic stations (the trace images are refreshed:
+The latest recording traces from some of our seismic stations (the trace images are refreshed automatically on reload):

 ON-001 — Colorado Earthquake and Fault Map —